cfjedimaster/raymondcamden2020/_posts/2022/11/04/2022-11-04-adding-responsive-images-with-cloudinary.md

 In case you can't tell, I've been enjoying playing around with [Cloudinary](https://cloudinary.com) these last few weeks.
 As part of my research, I recently looked around in the docs for things I wanted to dig deeper into.
 One of the features I thought was fascinating was Cloudinary's [remote image](https://cloudinary.com/documentation/fetch_remote_images) support.
 What does that mean?

 In the examples I've shown so far, I've made use of Cloudinary's media library to store my files.
-That works well enough and has an API to let you automatate working with it, but what if you have existing images you don't want to move?
+That works well enough and has an API to let you automate working with it, but what if you have existing images you don't want to move?
 Cloudinary lets you support them by simply including them in the URL request to their server!

 So for example, the picture of me in the upper left side of the blog (wow was I skinnier then) may be found at this URL: